 Customers with questions are encouraged to communicate with their usual Customer Service contact, who is ready to assist them.
 Employees are encouraged to contact any HR Representative with questions or concerns.

-In order to help prevent the possible spread of the coronavirus, many of our Administrative personnel are telecommuting from home.
+In order to help prevent the possible spread of the coronavirus, some of our Administrative personnel are telecommuting from home.
 They have full telephonic and network access, just as though they were in their own offices at headquarters.

 TSE has activated its Business Continuity Plan & Checklist for Pandemic.
 This comprehensive plan addresses steps we are taking across all of our Divisions to maintain all necessary functions of management, production, inventory, communications, IT, and shipping in the face of a pandemic.
 The Plan is flexible and will be modified and adjusted as necessary to respond to changing conditions in real time.